 The hepatic artery brings blood to the liver from the heart.
 This blood carries oxygen to the liver tissues as well as cholesterol and other substances for processing.
 Blood from the intestines and heart then mix together in the liver tissues and flow back to the heart through the hepatic vein.

-Last full review/revision July 2006 by Sidney Cohen, MD
+Last full review/revision December 2013 by Ali A. Siddiqui, MD